Primitivo Garcia Elementary School, Principal

 Luis Hinojosa has over 19 years experience as an educator.
 He knew in seventh grade that he wanted to be a teacher, and years later, he delights in creating science experiments with his instructors, like throwing boiling water up in the cold air to create snow or creatively enhancing teaching skills by using the synonym game “Password.”
 He’s taught middle school, served as a high school assistant principal and elementary principal, and is currently the Principal at East High School, the largest high school in the district.
 Hinojosa was named the 2018 Principal of the Year by the Kansas City Public School’s Division of Academics.
 He is currently pursuing his doctorate degree at Kansas University.
 He is married and has 3 children.

-A Kansas City, Kansas native and 17-year veteran educator, Jarius Jones is presently serving as the Principal of Martin Luther King, Jr. Elementary School in the Kansas City Public Schools (KCPS).
-Prior to transitioning into his current role, Jarius served as a Vice Principal at Northeast High School in the Kansas City Public Schools in the 2016-2017 school year.
+A Kansas City, Kansas native and 17-year veteran educator, Jarius Jones is presently serving as the Principal of Center Middle School in the Center School District.
+Prior to transitioning into his current role, Jarius served as a Principal of Martin Luther King, Jr. Elementary and Vice Principal at Northeast High School in the Kansas City Public School District.
 Jarius has been actively involved in various afterschool programs throughout the last 17 years; particularly, the Kansas City Kansas Urban Academies, the Science Education Partnership Award program (SEPA); additionally, he assisted with the coordination of the initial Summer Academy Programs for Kauffman Scholars, Inc.

 In July of 2016, Jarius completed his second and final three-year term as a member of the Kansas National Education Association, Board of Directors.
 He has also been appointed to serve on various Kansas State Department of Education committees/initiatives geared towards improving conditions and opportunities for teachers and students.
 As the husband of his college sweetheart Kim (Guthrie) Jones, and the proud father of his amazing five children (Mija, Jarius, II, Olivia, Alexandria and Victoria), Jarius is committed to providing opportunities for all students to extend their learning beyond the scheduled school day and he is a relentless advocate for all learners reaching their highest potential.